int19h/jbomohi/dict/gei'ai/comments.md

 it from areas of more dire/greater need.
 I could not justify its encroachment there, but its existence itself is nice.

+## 2014-01-07T22:20:08Z — krtisfranks (comment 860, in reply to 856)

+Re: I think this experimental cmavo was not really neccessary.

+Wuzzy wrote:
+> Duh!
+Was a new experimental BAI cmavo really neccessary for
+> “eigenvalue”?
+I bet 99% won’t ever have to use this cmavo and its
+> friends in their whole life.
+>
+> The funniest thing: “gei'ai” is even one letter /longer/ than
+> “aigne”.
+> BAI cmavo were made for concepts that are likely to be used really often
+> in daily conversation.
+Eigenvalues (and friends) are WAY too special to
+> deserve a BAI cmavo.

+A (probably bad example) could be "T is a diagonalizable linear transformation with eigenspace(s) ... (respectively for eigenvalues ...)".
+ One /could/ put that into two bridi (by {gije}/{gi'e}), but in more complicated statements (such as, say, a description of the process of Jordan decomposing a given linear transformation) it is helpful to have around.